 "An area signifies something on the plane that has measurable size.

 This signification applies to the entire area covered by the visible mark."

-an area can change in position but not in size, shape or orientation without making the area itself have a different meaning motion direction, acceleration, speed, frequency, onset, 'personality'
+an area can change in position but not in size, shape or orientation without making the area itself have a different meaning

 Visual Variables Applicable to Marks